freedompraise/stylematch.fashion/ARCHITECTURE.md

 ## Key Modules & State Flow

-The application's state management is divided into three main contexts that work together, each with a distinct responsibility.
-This architecture ensures a clean separation between authentication, user profile management, and business data handling.
+The application's state management is built on Zustand stores with route-based loading for optimal performance and clean separation of concerns.

-### Context Providers Explained
+### Store Architecture

-#### 1. `AuthContext`
+#### 1. `AuthStore`

 This is the foundation of the authentication system and the single source of truth for the user's session state.